Viewing (funeral)

 In death customs, a viewing (sometimes referred to as reviewal, calling hours, funeral visitation in the United States and Canada) is the time that family and friends come to see the deceased before the funeral, once the body has been prepared by a funeral home.
 It is generally recommended (although not necessary) that a body first be embalmed to create the best possible presentation of the deceased.
-A viewing may take place at the funeral parlor, in a family home or at a place of worship, such as a church.
+A viewing may take place at the funeral home's chapel, in a family home or at a place of worship, such as a church.
 Some cultures, such as the Māori of New Zealand, often take the body to the marae or tribal community hall.

 Viewing is similar to a wake, which is a continuous watch kept over the dead by family and friends, usually in their own home.
 Many authorities consider the viewing or wake important to the grieving process as it gives a chance to say goodbye on a personal level.
 It can also make it easier to accept the reality of the death, which can often seem unreal especially in the industrial world where death is handled by professionals and the family may only know of a death through phone calls rather than experiencing it as it occurs.

 Viewings differ by culture and religion.
 Approaches to viewings also depend on religious traditions and personal preference.

 History

-Ritualised behaviour in history has been seen as promoting and maintaining the emotional wellbeing of the individual, as well as the social cohesion of the wider group(Wass & Niemeyer, 2012).
+Ritualised behaviour in history has been seen as promoting and maintaining the emotional wellbeing of the individual, as well as the social cohesion of the wider group (Wass & Niemeyer, 2012).
 The process of viewing the body of the deceased is a ritual that is presumed to predate human history.
 Viewing the body is believed to be a fundamental part of coming to terms with the death of another human, across cultures throughout time.
 The primitive nature of viewing the body serves the most basic need to understand and adapt to the reality of death.

 Although, in many parts of the world, viewings are seen to be declining in popularity, as death and dying become increasingly institutionalised.
 However, closed caskets, or no casket, is becoming a more standard practice today.